malice-plugins/fileinfo/README.md

   --version, -v         print the version

 Commands:
+  web       Create a File Info scan web service
   help		Shows a list of commands or help for one command

 Run 'fileinfo COMMAND --help' for more information on a command.
 ```